adarsh3101/myproject/README.md

 # DENIZEN

-This is my FRT Internship project....
+This is my FRT Internship project

-azure link:

 # Project Statement: